pathmodel/pathmodel/README.rst

     singularity exec pathmodel-singularity_latest.sif pathmodel_plot -i output_folder/MAA
     singularity exec pathmodel-singularity_latest.sif pathmodel_plot -i output_folder/sterol

-This container is buildfrom this `Singularity recipe <https://github.com/pathmodel/pathmodel-singularity>`__.
+This container is build from this `Singularity recipe <https://github.com/pathmodel/pathmodel-singularity>`__.
 If you prefer, you can use this recipe:

 .. code:: sh